Apply for a grant

 7. Does the Foundation prefer to be the sole funder for projects it approves?

 Yes.
-We do consider projects that require funding from multiple sources but in general, preference is given to those for which the Foundation would be the sole funder.
+We do consider projects that require funding from multiple sources but in general, preference is given to those for which the Foundation is the principal funder for at least 80% of the required funds to complete the project.

 * We do not consider the applicant organization as a “funder” (e.g. matching funds and/or in-kind contributions)